xuio/homeassistant-resolume/README.md

 * Devices for every Layer, Layer-Group and the Composition
 * Entities
   * Clip trigger buttons and clip thumbnails (camera entities)
-  * Layer: Clear, Bypass, Solo, Opacity, Blend-mode
+  * Layer: Clear, Bypass (on = bypassed), Solo, Opacity, Blend-mode
-  * Layer-Group: Clear, Solo, Bypass, Master level
+  * Layer-Group: Clear, Solo, Bypass (on = bypassed)
-  * Composition: BPM, Crossfader, Master level
+  * Composition: BPM (number) and BPM Tap (button)
+  * Masters for each layer, group and the composition are exposed as light entities and support transitions

 ## Requirements